 EMERGENCY PREPAREDNESS/COURSE CONTINUITY IN A CRISIS

-In case of a declared emergency if travel to campus is not feasible, USC executive leadership will announce an electronic way for instructors to teach students in their residence halls or homes using a combination of Blackboard, teleconferencing, and other technologies.
+In case of a declared emergency if travel to campus is not feasible, USC executive leadership will announce an electronic way for instructors to teach students in their residence halls or homes using a combination of USC Brightspace, teleconferencing, and other technologies.
 See the university’s site on Campus Safety and Emergency Preparedness.

 SYLLABUS CHECKLIST